yast/y2r/spec/y2r_spec.md

 ### Function Definitions

 Y2R translates YCP function definitions as Ruby method definitions.
+It maintains pass-by-value semantics for all types except `boolean`, `integer` and `symbol`, which are all immutable.

 #### YCP Code